Jayasreesthc/SmartBookStore/README.md

 ⭐ User reviews & ratings for books

 📜 License

 This project is licensed under the MIT License – feel free to use and modify.

+This project is licensed under the MIT License – feel free to use and modify.